Mbd06b/bright/README.md

 * Foundations of Humane Technology https://www.humanetech.com/course - This self-paced online course prepares product teams to create technology that treats attention and intention as sacred, protects well-being, and builds our collective capacity to address humanity’s most urgent challenges.

-* Loomio https://github.com/loomio/loomio - decision-making tool for collaborative organizations, this is conceptually the closest thing so far to what I had in mind for the Bright App.
+* Loomio https://github.com/loomio/loomio - decision-making tool for collaborative organizations, this is conceptually the closest thing so far to what I had in mind for the Bright App, creating rich meaningful feedbock for social technology.
 Try it out.
 * Kolibri https://github.com/learningequality/kolibri - Kolibri Learning Platform: the offline app for universal education.
-Based from Khan Academy Lite
+IMO accessible and meaningful mastery/learning is a core component of any maximally informed society, Kolibri seems to have a mission to do that.
-* Hylo - https://github.com/Hylozoic - A Social coordination app, idealistically being developed for a thriving planet.
+* Hylo - https://github.com/Hylozoic - A Social coordination app, being developed for a thriving planet.
+While social seems to be a pain-point in technology, I'm hopeful the developers at Hylo can build something meaningful which could transcend our social morass.
 * Pol.is - https://github.com/compdemocracy/polis -  Polis is an AI powered sentiment gathering platform.
 More organic than surveys and less effort than focus groups, Polis meets the basic human need to be understood, at scale.
 * Holochain - https://github.com/holochain - Scalable framework for P2P distributed apps.
 For all those projects you wish you could take from centralized web servers but you know can't scale on blockchain.
 * (honorable mention) Taiga - https://github.com/kaleidos-ventures/taiga-docker/ - Taiga: The free and open-source project management tool